A diaper rash is a skin problem that develops in the area beneath an infant's diaper.

 Call your health care provider if:

-The rash gets worse or does not go away in 2 - 3 days.
+The rash gets worse or does not go away in 2 to 3 days

-You notice pimples, blisters, ulcers, large bumps, or pus-filled sores.
+You notice pimples, blisters, ulcers, large bumps, or sores filled with pus

-Your baby develops a rash during the first 6 weeks of life.
+Your baby develops a rash during the first 6 weeks after birth